Dorothy Stimson Bullitt, “I don’t have causes, I have principles.” Yes she did as does her legacy shows.

 A dozen years later she turned her attention and resources to broadcasting, after meticulous research and an ability to summon the right people at the right time, and turned an unprofitable radio venture into a critically acclaimed success.
 Dorothy was the first woman in the United States to buy and manage a television station.

 Well into her 50’s, Dorothy took the riskiest, and ultimately most profitable step in her career, when she brought television to Seattle, in 1948.
 Over the years, King Broadcasting Co. has won virtually every prize in broadcast journalism.
 Watching the daily snippets of KING 5’s impact on our community, showed how it also impacted all of television news, nationally and globally.
 It certainly has affected my entire life, in one way or another.
 And having a news outlet that is at least on the side of the local audience demand for free journalism, gives hope.
+Their motto “We stand for truth” is why they are the premier news outlet in the PNW.

 On Thanksgiving Day, 1948, KING 5 broadcast its first program, a football game between West Seattle and Wenatchee high schools.
 There were less than 6000 TV sets in the entire area, the picture was grainy, but the KING 5 founder was excited about the possibilities.
 It became the 11th television station in the nation.
 In 1971, Jean Enersen became the nation’s first female evening news anchor.
 The ratings took off and Enersen became the Queen of KING and a continued voice for Dorothy’s principles.
-Jean retired a couple of years ago after 45 years and is still a sought after spokeswoman for many local activities.
+Jean retired a couple of years ago after 45 years and is still a sought-after spokeswoman for many local activities.

 One of my favorite Dorothy stories is how she kept her board of directors in line at one budget meeting, when she quipped ‘Money?
 We’ve got lots of money.
 I just want to do good work.’
 And that filtered down to everybody in the department.
 As lucrative as the television business was becoming, Bullitt believed the station was there to provide public service and encourage civic discourse.
 Bravo, Dorothy!